0xProject/0x-launch-kit-backend/README.md

 ## Database

 This project uses [typeorm](https://github.com/typeorm/typeorm).
 It makes it easier for anyone to switch out the backing database that this project uses.
-As for now this project uses sqlite backend.
-Because we support both JS and TS code we don't use decorators.
-TypeORM shines with decorators, so you might want to use them if you're going to use the TS version.
+As for now this project uses an [SQLite](https://sqlite.org/docs.html) backend.
+Because we support both Javascript and Typescript codebases, we don't use decorators.
+TypeORM shines with decorators, so you might want to use them if you're going to be working in Typescript.

 ## Configuration